 • To discovery and new music.

-In the words of Duke Ellington: “There are only two kinds of music.
-Good music, and the other kind.”
-All great music — from classic to newly so to not yet so — bears intrepid exploration.
-Our popular Masterpiece Discovery series, hosted by KUSC 91.5 FM DJ Brian Lauritzen, delves deep into what makes great works of the classical repertoire masterpieces.
 And just as we champion music that has stood the test of centuries out of a firm belief in its value, so do we advocate for the ever-evolving music of our time.
 By promoting new music that doesn’t compromise on originality, sophistication, or accessibility, we seek neither to pander to nor to alienate the listener.
-Salastina has also invested in new music by commissioning numerous works, including two for voice and chamber ensemble — which were premiered by opera stars Rod Gilfry and Elizabeth Futral, respectively.
+Since our debut concert in 2010, we’ve commissioned numerous works, including two for voice and chamber ensemble — which were premiered by opera stars Rod Gilfry and Elizabeth Futral, respectively.
 (For more information about our world-premiere recording with Elizabeth, click here.)

 • To education.